DominicTobias/sucrase/README.md

 # Sucrase

-**Note:** This is a fork of sucrase which only compiles an ESM build with .js extension due to having problems running it in Gatsby, Create-React-App etc.
+**Note:** This is a fork of sucrase which only compiles an ESM build with .js extension due to having problems running it in Gatsby, Create-React-App etc. It just makes tiny change to `build.ts`.
+You can find the forked repo here: https://github.com/DominicTobias/sucrase

 [![Build Status](https://travis-ci.org/alangpierce/sucrase.svg?branch=master)](https://travis-ci.org/alangpierce/sucrase)
 [![npm version](https://img.shields.io/npm/v/sucrase.svg)](https://www.npmjs.com/package/sucrase)